MeijiPham/odin-website/README.md

 This repo contains the files for my first frontend webpage design with HTML and CSS.
-The layout is based on the given image from the Foundations course on the Odin Project.
+The layout is based on the given image from the Foundations course on the Odin Project found at: https://www.theodinproject.com/lessons/foundations-landing-page